By Elias Magers | Jan. 12, 2019 10:00 AM

 2. Enroll in an Accredited Real Estate School

-Attending an accredited real estate program can be done online or in-person.
-Regardless, every California school will cover the same 3 pre-licensing courses:
+You can attend an accredited real estate program online or in person.
+Regardless, every California real estate school will cover three (3) pre-licensing courses:

 - Real estate practice